chadillac/MoshPit.js/docs/usage.md

 ###You're good to go!

-Now go spread the word! #gamechanger #moshpitjs
+Now go spread the word! #moshpitjs